Christendom-College-Coding-Club/Christendom-Typesetter-Documentation/Quickstart_Guide.md

 # Getting Started with Cdomtex

 ### Step 1: Download and run installer
-Follow the instructions on the [download page] (www.christendom.dev/cdomtex/download) to get the the correct installer on to your computer, and run the installer.
+Follow the instructions on the [download page](https://www.christendom.dev/cdomtex/download) to get the the correct installer on to your computer, and run the installer.
 This will install Christendom Formatter